Domain-Skewed Federated Learning with Feature Decoupling and Calibration¶

 Overall Architecture¶

-F²DC integrates two core modules and one aggregation strategy into the standard FedAvg framework: - Domain Feature Decoupler (DFD): Decomposes local features into domain-robust features \(f^+\) and domain-related features \(f^-\) - Domain Feature Corrector (DFC): Calibrates \(f^-\) into corrected features \(f^\star\) to capture additional class-discriminative cues - Domain-Aware Aggregation (DaA): Weights global aggregation according to the domain discrepancy of each client
+F²DC consists of two core modules and an aggregation strategy embedded within the standard FedAvg framework: - Domain Feature Decoupler (DFD): Decouples local features into domain-robust features \(f^+\) and domain-related features \(f^-\). - Domain Feature Corrector (DFC): Calibrates \(f^-\) into corrected features \(f^\star\) to capture additional category clues. - Domain-Aware Aggregation (DaA): Weights global aggregation based on the degree of domain divergence of each client.

 Key Designs¶